 The children we support are extremely vulnerable, and any delay or interruption to the treatment they receive could have serious implications for their recovery.
-Being able to deploy a solution so rapidly to enable us to continue helping them has been a real relief; it’s been amazing just how quickly we’ve been able to adapt.
+Being able to deploy a solution so rapidly enabling us to continue helping them has been a real relief.

 Michele Boyce, Service Lead Nurse, Kernow Health